-The advantages of photo etching as an efficient and accurate precision metal fabrication technology are now well known.
 Photo etching is a versatile and sophisticated metal machining technology, with an ability to mass manufacture complex and feature-rich metal parts and components, and is characterised by retention of material properties, burr-free and stress-free parts, and no heat-affected zones.
-As such it finds numerous applications from a wide range of high-tech engineering markets where cost-effective, precise, and repeatable manufacture are vital.
+As such, it finds numerous applications from a wide range of high-tech engineering markets where cost-effective, precise and repeatable manufacture are vital.

 Precision Micro has worked with numerous OEMs to utilise etched profile characteristics to optimise product design.
-Photo etching is extensively used in the manufacture of meshes and filters, and in one great example, Precision Micro’s extensive experience in this area was utilised on behalf of Europe’s pre-eminent shower manufacturer, where the edge profiles of the holes produced were critical to the functionality of the shower head.
+Photo etching is extensively used in the manufacture of meshes and filters, and Precision Micro’s extensive experience in this area was utilised by Europe’s pre-eminent shower manufacturer, where the edge profiles of the holes produced were critical to the functionality of its shower head.

-For this manufacturer, a “rougher” etch was required for its application rather than a completely smooth etch, which allowed it to achieve a high-quality spray for which it had a global reputation.
+For this manufacturer, a “rougher” etch was required for its shower head filter rather than a completely smooth etch, which allowed it to achieve a high-quality spray.

-For the particular showerhead in question, a simple flip action switched to one of 4 different sprays.
+For this particular product, a simple flip action switched to one of 4 different sprays.
 The small spray plate was designed with 900 x 0.148 mm precision apertures with a tolerance of +/- 0.02mm.
 It was required that water passed through these apertures smoothly, and it was soon determined that the geometry and shape of each aperture were critical to the spray pattern achieved.

 The chosen material was medical grade stainless steel, and Precision Micro used photo etching techniques not only to profile the minute blade but also to incorporate an ultra-fine sharp edge during a single etching process.
 By manufacturing the product in this way, numerous blades could be produced from a single sheet of material, the need for individual sharpening was removed, and the same photo tooling was used to prepare samples and to meet volume requirements.

-The efficacy of microfluidic devices depends on high levels of micro precision being achieved in the channels that control and enable the liquid or gas flow.
-Precision Micro can control plate topography, and channel geometries, even on interlaced and complex curve mixing devices, all of which optimise fluid flow.
+Precision Micro can control plate topography and channel geometries, even on interlaced and complex curve mixing devices, all of which optimise fluid flow.

-Whatever your application, due to its size and expertise, Precision Micro is able to work with customers and devote resources to allow for the development of process adaptations such as etched channel profiles to accommodate specific applications.
+Whatever your application, Precision Micro is able to work with customers and devote resources to allow for the development of process adaptations such as etched channel profiles to accommodate specific applications.
 It also fits with the company’s ethos that it be viewed as a strategic partner in product development, not just a job shop, and engagement early in the design process will allow for design optimisation and efficient prototype or full volume production.